therapy, and other treatments can be very effective at doing their job. But what

 Radiation treatments also can damage sperm

-and eggs, whether the treatment
+and eggs, whether the

-may go away after treatment ends, but can be permanent.
+These changes may go away after treatment ends, but can be permanent.

 The radiation therapy technicians may shield the ovaries or testicles from damage

 by placing a protective shield over these areas.
 Sometimes a surgeon moves the ovaries

 out of the path of radiation by doing surgery before radiation therapy begins.